japila-books/spark-sql-internals/docs/expressions/Star.md

 | `expand`
 a| [[expand]] Used exclusively when `ResolveReferences` logical resolution rule is requested to expand `Star` expressions in the following logical operators:

-* link:spark-sql-Analyzer-ResolveReferences.adoc#apply[ScriptTransformation]
+* spark-sql-Analyzer-ResolveReferences.md#apply[ScriptTransformation]

-* link:spark-sql-Analyzer-ResolveReferences.adoc#buildExpandedProjectList[Project and Aggregate]
+* spark-sql-Analyzer-ResolveReferences.md#buildExpandedProjectList[Project and Aggregate]
 |===

 [[implementations]]